-If a person possesses a heterozygous genotype for a recessive hereditary disease, he or she is a carrier.
-This means the disease does not manifest since he or she also has a non-mutated gene.
+Any individual carrying a heterozygous genotype for a recessive hereditary disease is a carrier, suggesting that the disease does not manifest due to the presence of a non-mutated gene.
 However, he/she can pass it on to offspring, so that the disease occurs in the next or next-but-one generation.
-Thus, he/she is the carrier of hereditary disease.
-For some diseases, a slight pathology can be observed in carriers; however, this varies among individuals.
+Thus, he/she is the carrier of a hereditary disease.
+In some diseases, a slight pathology is observed in carriers; however, this varies among individuals.

 Case Study: Cystic Fibrosis

-Cystic fibrosis, also called mucoviscidosis, is an autosomal recessive hereditary disease.
-Cause is a chloride channel that is not functioning properly due to the mutation or is missing completely.
+Cystic fibrosis (CF), also called mucoviscidosis, is an autosomal recessive hereditary disease.
+It is caused by a defective chloride channel due to the mutant or missing gene.
 Therefore, the composition of different secretions in the body is significantly changed.

 Distribution of the Gene Defect

-Cystic fibrosis is one of the most common metabolic diseases in our population.
-It has an incidence of 1:2500, one in twenty Northern Europeans is a carrier.
-This means the probability of two heterozygous parents is 1:400, the probability for them to have a diseased child is 1:1600.
+CF is one of the most common metabolic diseases in our population, with an incidence of 1:2500, and 1 in 20 Northern Europeans is a carrier.
+This means the probability of 2 heterozygous parents is 1:400, and the probability for such parents to have a diseased child is 1:1600.

 Pathogenesis: Symptoms of Cystic Fibrosis

-- Viscous mucus in the lungs that causes lung damages and increased risk of infections
+- Increased viscosity of mucus in the lungs causes lung damage and increased risk of infections

 - Meconium ileus